crystallabs/virtualtime/README.md

 The basis of the low-level functionality is class "VirtualDate".
 Think of it as of a normal "Time" struct, but much more powerful.

-With Time, all fields (year, month, day, hour, minute, second, millisecond) have a value, and that value can only be a specific number.
+With regular Time, all fields (year, month, day, hour, minute, second, millisecond) have some value, and that value is some specific number.
+As such, Time objects always represent some specific date and time points.

 With VirtualDate, each field (year, month, day, hour, minute, second, millisecond, day of week, and julian day) can be unspecified, a number, or